ohmyzsh/ohmyzsh/README.md

 ## Getting Updates

-By default, you will be prompted to check for upgrades every few weeks.
-If you would like `oh-my-zsh` to automatically upgrade itself without prompting you, set the following in your `~/.zshrc`:
+By default, you will be prompted to check for updates every few weeks.
+If you would like `oh-my-zsh` to automatically update itself without prompting you, set the following in your `~/.zshrc`:

 ```shell
 DISABLE_UPDATE_PROMPT=true
 ```

-To disable automatic upgrades, set the following in your `~/.zshrc`:
+To disable automatic updates, set the following in your `~/.zshrc`:

 ```shell
 DISABLE_AUTO_UPDATE=true